 This Instant Pot pork shoulder recipe makes incredibly flavorful pulled pork that is so good you won’t believe how easy it is to make.

-Pork shoulder is not only deliciously addictive, it’s also a huge time-saver when it comes to meal preparation.
+Pork shoulder is not only deliciously addictive, it’s also a huge time-saver when it comes to meal preparation (as is this Mexican shredded beef).
 Make a large pork shoulder at the beginning of the week and you can use it all week long in various dishes.

 One of the things I purchase with nearly every one of my grocery orders is a 2 lb pork shoulder.
 It take only about one hour to make in the Instant Pot and it turns out perfectly fork tender and incredibly moist and delicious.